yifanlu0227/ChatSim/README.md

 This will generate the data folder `data/waymo_multi_view`.

 #### Recalibrate waymo data (or just download our recalibrated files)
+You can download our recalibration files from [here](https://huggingface.co/datasets/yifanlu/waymo_recalibrated_poses/tree/main).
+After everything is done, you should see

-Use Metashape to calibrate images in the `data/waymo_multi_view/{SCENE_NAME}/images` folder and convert them back to the waymo world coordinate.
+If you want to do the recalibration yourself, you need to use Metashape to calibrate images in the `data/waymo_multi_view/{SCENE_NAME}/images` folder and convert them back to the waymo world coordinate.
 Please follow the tutorial in `data_utils/README.md`.
 And the final camera extrinsics and intrinsics are stored as `cam_meta.npy` and `poses_bounds.npy`.

-Or you can download our recalibration files [here](https://huggingface.co/datasets/yifanlu/waymo_recalibrated_poses/tree/main) and run the final step in the tutorial.
-After converting the recalibrated camera extrinsics and intrinsics back to waymo's coordinate, you should see

 ```bash
 data